horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 >
 > **For smaller amounts should not be a significant issue as long as you understand the risks.**

-For mobile non-custodial wallets that are meant to be accessed frequently make sure backup of the private key stored safely and easily accessible on demand.

-### 1. Optional Password
+### Tip 1 : Optional Password

-When setting up new wallet apps some wallet apps enable users to add a password next to the 12/24 words.
+Some wallet apps enable users to add an optional password next to 12/24 words when setting up a new wallet.

 It's an additional security measure that allows the person to keep the 12/24 words separately from the password.